vroad/kubeadm-aws/README.md

 * `instance-type` - Which EC2 instance type to use (m1.small by default)
 * `cluster-name` - Used for naming the created AWS resources (k8s by default)
 * `backup-enabled` - Set to "0" to disable the automatic backups and creation of the S3 bucket ("1" by default)
+* `external-dns-enabled` - Set to "0" to disable the pre-requisites for ExternalDNS ("1" by default)

 ### TODO